abinit/abinit/doc/tutorial/gwr_intro.md

 The input variable [[gwr_sigma_algo]] allows one to select the algorithm to be used.
-[[gwr_chi_algo]] has a similar meaning but only for the polarizability but this option is seldom used as is makese the computation of the polarizability much slower although it requires less memory.
+[[gwr_chi_algo]] has a similar meaning but only for the polarizability but this option is seldom used as it makese the computation of the polarizability much slower although it requires less memory as only two-point functions in the unit cell need to be stored.

 ## Self-consistency with GWR